BenIlies/NoPASARAN/docs/quickstart.rst

 Replace <path-to-json-scenario-file> with the path to your actual JSON scenario file.

+Additional options:

+- Enable debug logging with `--debug`
+- Specify the path to the log file with `--log=<path-to-log-file>`.
+The default path is "conf.log".
+- Specify the log level for output with `--log-level=<log-level>`.
+Valid choices are "info", "warning", and "error".

+For any further assistance, use the `--help` argument with any command for additional information.

 Docker
 ------

-You can also use Docker to download and run the NoPASARAN worker node:
+You can also use Docker to download and run a NoPASARAN node:

-1. Pull the latest worker node image:
+1. Pull the latest node image:

    .. code-block:: bash

       docker pull benilies/nopasaran:latest

-2. Run the worker node container:
+2. Run the node container:

    .. code-block:: bash

       docker run -it benilies/nopasaran:latest

-The worker node container is now ready for use.
+The node container is now ready for use.